AIoTES/DepTools-Mngt-SemanticDiscoveryTool/README.md

 - Use an operating system with Java 7
 - Download and install the following Liferay Portal version: liferay-portal-tomcat-6.1
 - Download Liferay SDK and the provided source code.
 Import the project and create the corresponding WAR file
-- Copy the created WAR file in the deploy folder of Liferay Portal and initialise the Tomcat
+- Copy the created WAR file in the deploy folder of Liferay Portal and initialize the Tomcat

 ## Docker deployment